smart-data-models/dataModel.Parking/OffStreetParking/doc/spec_ES.md

       x-ngsi:
         type: Property
     chargeType:
-      description: 'Type(s) of charge performed by the parking site.
+      description: 'Property.
+Type(s) of charge performed by the parking site.
 Allowed values: Some of those defined by the DATEX II version 2.3 _ ChargeTypeEnum_ enumeration.
 Enum:''additionalIntervalPrice, annualPayment, firstIntervalPrice, flat, free, minimum, maximum, monthlyPayment, other, seasonTicket, temporaryPrice''.
 Or any other application-specific'
       items:
         enum:
           - additionalIntervalPrice